lacchain/besu-pro-testnet/DEPLOY_APPLICATIONS.md

 * Node.js v8.10.0
 * Node package manager v5.6.0

-Make sure **Node** and **NPM** is installed on your system.
+Make sure **Node** and **NPM** are installed on your system.

 >`node -v`<br>`npm -v`

-Create a directory as MyFirstContract
+Create a directory as MyFirstContract.

->`mkdir MyFirstContract`<br>`cd MiFirstContract`
+>`mkdir MyFirstContract`<br>`cd MyFirstContract`

-Create a directory to save smartContracts under MiFirstContract directory
+Create a directory to save smartContracts under MyFirstContract directory.

 >`mkdir SmartContracts`<br>`cd SmartContracts`

-Create a package json to manage the dependencies
+Create a package json to manage the dependencies.

 >`npm init`

-This command prompts you for things such as the name and version of your application.
+This command prompts you things such as the name and version of your application.
 You can simply hit RETURN to accept the defaults for most of them.

 Install web3.js.